 Our backup policy is to backup data daily, overwriting the previous days backup.
-One backup each month will then be held offsite for a period of six months before being securely deleted.
+One backup each month will then be held offsite for a period of three months before being securely deleted.

 Cookies are small text files that are placed on your computer by websites that you visit.
 They are widely used in order to make websites work, or work more efficiently, as well as to provide information to the owners of the site.
 The table below explains the cookies we use, why we use them, and how to change your cookie settings.

 Essential cookies are required for normal operations of a website, for example submitting a form.
 For non-essential cookies, the basic operations of a website could function without them but some features would be missing.
 First party cookies are cookies which relate to the website you are visiting, whilst third party cookies may carry information with you as you visit other websites.

 Used when you submit a form on our website to display related messages back to you on another page.
 For example to display an error message if the form has been completed incorrectly, or to repeat your submitted information back to you afterwards, and thank you for submitting.
 We may collect IP addresses from Form submissions (registration or contact forms for example) and in this case we will only use these for identifying and restricting spam or robot submissions to our website.
 Depending on its content, most form data we collect is cleared from our servers within 2 days, and up to a maximum of 1 month.